sercand/the1-tester/README.md

       -c, --code <arg>              The1 source code
       -g, --generate <arg>          Generate new <arg> inputs for testing -s, --save                    Save log file
+	  -t, --tcc                     force to use tcc instead of gcc on Windows

 #EXAMPLE USAGES
 creates 250 new inputs for testing and saves log file: